Naseby - a Visitor's Guide

 Retreat View is located approximately 400 metres down the road, back towards Sibbertoft.
 Signposted for a bridleway the interpretation board is just through the gate.
 OS: SP 6859 8238

-A permissive path to Moot Hill was located at the reservoir, however the landowner clearly doesn't want anyone on the land, the map has been removed, gates are covered in barbed wire and padlocked shut.
+A permissive path to Moot Hill was located at the reservoir, however the landowner clearly doesn't want anyone on the land, the gates are covered in barbed wire and padlocked shut.
 The flagpole marking the site no longer has a flag.
 Discretion is the better part of valour.

 So close, yet so far...